Balancingrock/SwifterLog/docs/UserManual.md

 After the threshold levels are set, use the log as follows:

+    log.atError(
-    log.atError(message: "Informative text or variable", from: Source(id: -1, file: #file, type: "textual", function: #function, line: #line), to: myTargets) or
+        message: "Informative text or variable",
+        from: Source(id: -1, file: #file, type: "myType", function: #function, line: #line),
+        to: myTargets)
+or

+    log.atDebug(
+        message: myVariable,
-    log.atDebug(message: myVariable, from: Source(id: -1, file: #file, type: "myType", function: #function, line:#line))
+        from: Source(id: -1, file: #file, type: "myType", function: #function, line:#line))

-The ID parameter can be used to differentiate between objects, sockets, threads etc. Set it to -1 if IDs are used but there is no such id present in a specific case.
+The ID parameter in Source can be used to differentiate between objects, sockets, threads etc. Set it to -1 if IDs are used but there is no such id present in a specific case.

 The source parameter is intended to give a code location from where the log entry was made.

 The message parameter is defined as Any.
 It uses the `description` method to display the information in the item.
-It is recommended to add the protocol `ReflectedStringConvertible` to objects for an auto generated reflection based description.
+It is recommended to add the (also provided) protocol `ReflectedStringConvertible` to objects for an auto generated reflection based description.

 ## Performance problem & solution